 10 things that are changing the Private Equity industry

-Sam Metland, Head of Private Equity Product, Citco Fund Services (UK) Limited, spoke with Private Equity International about development tools and systems for the private equity industry.
+Sam Metland, Head of Private Equity Product, Citco Fund Services (UK) Limited, spoke with Private Equity International about the top trends facing the private equity industry.

 Key trends: LP pressure, new technology and labyrinthine regulation are reshaping the fund administration industry